 With the beginning of your career, comes the yearly routine of filing income tax returns.
 To lower income tax liability, one can invest in a host of tax-saving instruments.
 This is made possible by the various deductions and exemptions offered by the Income Tax Act.
-The deadline to invest in such instruments is March 31st, 2020.
+One such popular tax-saving instrument is Section 80.

 Section 80 is designed for encouraging taxpayers to invest and save through certain plans and instruments.
 Under Section 80, one can avail numerous deductions that will lower their taxable income and thereby, their tax outgo.